bteamapp/bhostvideo-video-meet-v1/README.md

 An application customized by bTeam

-#### How is it?
+#### How it is?
-A Video Chat app built with NodeJS, Express, Peerjs, Socket.io
+A Video Chat app build with NodeJS, Express, Peerjs, Socket.io

 # Commit rules
  ### Please, view in COMMIT.md

 # Video-chat-v1

-Video-chat-v1 is a video chat app that makes it easy to group up with people you want to meet
+Video-chat-v1 is a video chat app that makes it easy to groups up with people you want to meet

 ![IMG](./video-chat.png)